anujrajput04/TDD/06-Dependency-Injection-Mocks.md

 The other error state that needs to be handled is when the user declines the permission pop-up
 ### Mocking a callback
 There is another important error situation to handle.
 This occurs the very first time the user taps __Start__ on a pedometer-capable device.
 In that case, the start flow goes ahead, but the user can decline in the permission pop-up.
 If the user declines, there is an error in the `eventUpdates` callback

+## Getting actual data
+The incoming data is the most important part of the app, and it’s crucial to have it properly mocked.
+The actual step and distance count are provided by `CMPedometer` through the aptly named `CMPedometerData` object.
+This too should be abstracted between the app and Core Motion.